IkuseTohki/EducationalMaterials/ソフトウェア開発/デザインパターン/デザインパターン詳細解説：Stateパターン.md

     ConcreteStateB ..|> State : implements
     ConcreteStateA --> Context : updates state via setState() ConcreteStateB --> Context : updates state via setState()

-    note for Context "Holds the current state.\nDelegates requests to the state object.\nProvides method to change state." note for State "Interface for encapsulating behavior associated with a particular state." note for ConcreteStateA "Implements behavior for a specific state.\nMay handle state transitions."
 ```

 _図: State パターンのクラス図_